don/ITP-DeviceToDatabase/04_TimeSeries/timescaledb.md

     SELECT create_hypertable('sensor_data', 'recorded_at');

-See [creating hypertables](https://docs.timescale.com/latest/getting-started/creating-hypertables) for more details.
+See [creating hypertables](https://docs.timescale.com/timescaledb/latest/how-to-guides/hypertables/create/#create-a-hypertable) for more details.

 The [timescale setup](../setup/timescaledb.md) instructions have more details on how the ITP and Farm data was moved from PostgreSQL to TimescaleDB.

 ## Queries

-All the queries we did for with PostgreSQL in [week 4](../03_RelationalDatabases) should work here.
+All the queries we did for with PostgreSQL in [the RelationalDatabases chapters](../03_RelationalDatabases) should work here.

-The TimescaleDB website has some great documentation about [Advanced Analytic Queries](https://docs.timescale.com/latest/using-timescaledb/reading-data#advanced-analytics).
+The TimescaleDB website has some great documentation about [Advanced Analytic Queries](https://docs.timescale.com/timescaledb/latest/how-to-guides/query-data/advanced-analytic-queries/#median-and-percentile).
 Many of these queries will work in PosgreSQL.
 The TimescaleDB specific functions are marked with `TSDB Function`.

 The `time_bucket` function is TimescaleDB specific function that allows us to group data into time intervals.
 Previously with PostgreSQL we used the `extract` function to extract dates and time parts from the recorded_at column to use for group by.
-See the [time_bucket API](https://docs.timescale.com/latest/api#time_bucket) for more details.
+See the [time_bucket API](https://docs.timescale.com/api/latest/hyperfunctions/time_bucket/) for more details.

 Connect